SanShiv1312/Notes-Manoj/MariaDB/README.md

 Here, the `dbms_sample`, `number`, `name` is a user-defined name (Any name can be given to table name and column name but it is recommended to name with lower case)

 #### SHOW TABLES
-`SHOW TABLES` is a query to list all tables in the server
+`SHOW TABLES` is a query to list all tables in the database
 ```sql
 MariaDB [dbms_sample]> SHOW tables;
 +-----------------------+